-The Growth Policy recognizes that a primary, character-defining feature of Missoula is its connection with natural and scenic resources and that outdoor recreation is an essential part of the Missoula community's character and way of life.
-The Corridor proposal supports Missoula's efforts to provide a safe and healthy quality of life through accessible open space conservation and recreation programs.
+The Corridor balances land uses by conserving land with significant public access and natural resource values without reducing the availability of land that is suitable for meeting Missoula's affordable housing needs.
+The Growth Policy guides Missoula's residential and commercial development inward where services and housing can be developed more economically and efficiently.
+The Growth Policy also recognizes that a primary, character-defining feature of Missoula is its connection with natural and scenic resources and that outdoor recreation is an essential part of the Missoula community's character and way of life.
+The Corridor proposal supports Missoula's efforts to provide a safe and healthy quality of life through accessible open space conservation and recreation programs on lands appropriate for conservation.

-Climate Ready Missoula (City County January 2020 Draft):
+Climate Ready Missoula (City County 2020):

-The Corridor proposal helps meet the goals and strategies prioritized in the City and County's draft Climate Ready Missoula plan to address the risks of climate change.
+The Corridor proposal helps meet the goals and strategies prioritized in the City and County's Climate Ready Missoula plan to address the risks of climate change.

 The Climate Ready plan recognizes the importance of protecting habitat and open space to balance competing land uses in response to climate change.
 It recommends restricting new development in high wildfire hazard areas, which include the Corridor lands, to reduce the vulnerability of buildings to wildfire.
 The Corridor proposal further meets the Climate Ready goals of preserving water quality and water storage by prohibiting impervious surfaces associated with residential development.